Portuguese cellist and conductor Vasco Ferrão was

 Peixoto.
 Throughout his studies he benefitted from lessons with distinguished

-artists such as Paulo Gaio Lima, Adrian Brendel, Robert Levin, Pieter Wispelwey, Xavier
+artists such as Paulo Gaio Lima, Adrian Brendel, Robert Levin, Roberto Gonzalez-Monjas, Pieter Wispelwey, Xavier

 Gagnepain, Xenia Jankovic, Peter Bruns, Michel Strauss.
 Vasco has also studied